Definition and classification of the cardiomyopathies

 Definitions and classification systems for cardiomyopathies are described here.
 The individual disorders and the evaluation of the patient with heart failure or cardiomyopathy are discussed separately.
-(See "Determining the etiology and severity of heart failure or cardiomyopathy" and "Causes of dilated cardiomyopathy" and "Overview of hypertrophic cardiomyopathy management including treatment of special problems" and "Idiopathic restrictive cardiomyopathy" and "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, and clinical manifestations" and "Hypertrophic cardiomyopathy: Clinical manifestations, diagnosis, and evaluation".)
+(See "Determining the etiology and severity of heart failure or cardiomyopathy" and "Causes of dilated cardiomyopathy" and "Idiopathic restrictive cardiomyopathy" and "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, and clinical manifestations" and "Hypertrophic cardiomyopathy: Clinical manifestations, diagnosis, and evaluation".)

 In 1980, the World Health Organization (WHO) defined cardiomyopathies as "heart muscle diseases of unknown cause" to distinguish cardiomyopathy from cardiac dysfunction due to known cardiovascular entities such as hypertension, ischemic heart disease, or valvular disease .
 In clinical practice, however, the term "cardiomyopathy" has also been applied to diseases of known cardiovascular cause (eg, "ischemic cardiomyopathy" and "hypertensive cardiomyopathy").